-What's Working Well Action to Enhance or Maintain What Isn't Working Well Action to Overcome 1.
-James Madison Park is great go with nieces/nephaws 1.
-Equipment broken 2.
+TO PIC Balsam street play = double doutch parks too far "it's right there" What's Action to What Isn't Action to Working Well Enhance or Maintain Working Well Overcome 1.
+James Madison Park is great go with nieces/nephows 1.
+1. Equipment broken 2.
 Don't know the people 1.
-Parties. afternative to other mind off crime bad things 2.
+Parties afternative to other events - can tell when bad people are t lece-with agan or whotast 2.
 2. 2.
-Full court needed Water fountain - too hot - only half court - 2. more fountains 3. when people are not fighting.
+Full court needed.
+Water fountain - too hot - only half court - 2.
+More fountains 3. when people are not fighting.
 3. 3. fighting 4.
 Shooting not many people my age 3.
-Stop the crime 4. when a lot of people one nere- adults as children and too many peoples 4. creepy people driving Security cameras 5.
-5, baseball-move to protect pe 5. from bottling fightling around it-guns + safe with my friend full court
+Stop the crime 4.
+When a lot of people one there- adults as children cost to many peoples 4.
+4. predators creepy people driving baseball-move to protect pe 5. from gottling Security camerae 5.
+5. 5. from betting fighting around it-guns + safe with my friend full court Other things to consider. < + put park monitor running games there. park staff >